Sponsored content

 In this study, which followed 214,108 men and women, and repeatedly assessed their diet, an increased, long-term intake of lignans was linked with a much lower risk of coronary heart disease.

-Another study of 1,889 Finnish men (age 42-60) over an average of 12 years found that those with the highest serum enterolactone levels (markers of lignans) were less likely to die from coronary heart disease than those who had lower levels.
+Another study of 1,889 Finnish men (age 42-60) over an average of 12 years found that those with the most lignans were less likely to die from coronary heart disease than those who had lower levels.

 Flaxseeds may help with blood sugar control

-High blood sugar levels can damage blood vessels, increase the risk of atherosclerosis, and contribute to high blood pressure – all of which raise the risk of heart disease, heart attacks, and stroke.
+High blood sugar levels can damage blood vessels, cause arteries to narrow, and contribute to high blood pressure – all of which increase the risk of heart disease, heart attacks, and stroke.
 However, there’s some evidence to suggest that flaxseed may help with blood sugar control.

-One study found that when 15 healthy participants ate three flaxseed muffins three times a day (containing 10g of flaxseed per muffin), their blood glucose levels were lowered over 24 hours, compared with people who ate muffins with no flaxseed.
+One study found that when 15 healthy participants ate flaxseed muffins three times a day, their blood glucose levels were lowered over 24 hours, compared with people who ate muffins with no flaxseed.

-Different research also revealed that when people ate 30g of flaxseeds in yoghurt, they had big reductions in one of the key markers of insulin sensitivity and blood sugar control (HbA1c), compared with people who ate the same yoghurt with no flaxseeds.
+Different research also revealed that when people ate 30g of flaxseeds in yoghurt, they had reductions in one of the key markers of insulin sensitivity and blood sugar control, compared with people who ate yoghurt with no flaxseeds.

 Researchers generally agree that flaxseeds’ ability to help with blood sugar control is due to their high-fibre content.
-This means they’re digested more slowly and that glucose is released into the blood at a steadier rate.
+This means they’re digested more slowly and glucose is released into the blood more steadily.

 5 ways to use flaxseed to boost heart health